Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-Our analysis of the game $\Gamma(b_1,b_2)$ proceeds in three steps: Firstly, we derive bounds on the players' equilibrium payoffs in the strategically equivalent zero-sum game $\widetilde{\Gamma}(b_1,b_2)$ (Proposition~\ref{best_set_cover}).
-Secondly, we show that every NE satisfies certain structural properties, which enables us to obtain bounds on the players' payoffs and the expected detection rate in equilibirium of the original game $\Gamma(b_1,b_2)$ (Propositions~\ref{all_resources}-\ref{all_edges} and Theorem~\ref{bounds_game}).
-Finally, we construct an approximate NE based on exact or approximate solutions to the MSC and MSP problems (Theorem~\ref{MSC-MSP-eNE}).
+We proceed in three steps: Firstly, we derive bounds on the value of the game $\Gamma$ based on exact or approximate solutions to the MSC and MSP problems (Proposition~\ref{best_set_cover}).
+Secondly, we show that every NE satisfies certain structural properties (Theorem \ref{all_resources} and Proposition \ref{all_edges}); these properties establish a connection between the zero-sum game $\Gamma$ and problem \ECOP (Proposition~\ref{Eq_P}).
+Finally, we derive properties satisfied by the expected detection rate in equilibrium of $\Gamma$ (Theorem~\ref{Constant}).

-Recall that in any equilibrium, \defender's strategy is an optimal solution of \lpo, and \attacker's strategy is an optimal solution of \lpt.
-Moreover, the optimal values of these linear programs represent the players' equilibrium payoffs in the game $\widetilde{\Gamma}(b_1,b_2)$.
-In the \underline{first step} of our analysis, we derive bounds on the optimal values of \lpo and \lpt, along with mixed strategies that achieve these bounds.
-To carry out this step, we utilize the following construction of a mixed strategy profile:
+\textbf{Step 1: MSC/MSP-based bounds on the value of the game $\Gamma$.} Recall that NE and the value of the game $\Gamma$ are respectively given by the optimal solutions and optimal value of the linear programs \lpo and \lpt.
+To derive bounds on the optimal value of \lpo and \lpt, along with mixed strategies that achieve these bounds, we utilize the following construction:

 \begin{lemma} Consider a set of nodes $\Def \in 2^\nodes$ of size $n\geq b_1$, and a set of components $\att \in 2^\edges$ of size $m \geq b_2$.
-Then, there exists a strategy profile, denoted $(\sold{\Def}{b_1}{},\sola{\att}{b_2}{}) \in \Delta(\mathcal{A}_1)\times\Delta(\mathcal{A}_2)$, whose node basis and component basis are $\Def$ and $\att$ respectively, and such that:
+Then, there exists a strategy profile, denoted $(\sold{\Def}{b_1}{},\sola{\att}{b_2}{}) \in \Delta(\mathcal{A}_1)\times\Delta(\mathcal{A}_2)$, whose node basis and component basis are $\Def$ and $\att$, respectively, and such that:

 \end{lemma}